dfelinto/blender-manual/manual/installing_blender/linux/fedora.rst

 version of Fedora Linux and need to download a 64 bit version of Blender.

-.. admonition:: 32 bit on a 64 bit platform
+.. tip:: 32 bit on a 64 bit platform
-   :class: nicetip

      If you are using a 64 bit version of Fedora Linux you can also use the 32 bit version of Blender, but doing so will mean you cannot use more than 4 gigabytes of memory, and the 32 bit version of Blender will run more slowly on a 64 bit Fedora Linux platform.